codesandbox/codesandbox-client/packages/sandpack/README.md

    */
   height?: string;
   /**
    * If we should skip the third step: evaluation.
+Useful if you only want to see
+   * transpiled results
    */
   skipEval?: boolean;
 }